Choosing The Right Stable

-When looking for the right place to ride the first thing you should look for is cleanliness.
 How clean are the stalls?
 How clean are the riding rings?
-How clean is the staff?
-Sure, you are at a barn so it's not like everything will be spotless, but there is a huge difference between a well maintained barn and one that is not maintained at all.
+The staff?
+The tack room?
+The driveway?
+Sure, you are at a barn so it's not like everything will be spotless, but there is a huge difference between a well-maintained barn and one that is not maintained at all.
 Make sure to look at the aisles as you pass by all the stalls.
 Are there shavings or dirt lying around?
+Does the barn smell dirty and dusty?
 Look at their equipment too.
-Everything from the jumps to the bushes should be in good condition.
+Everything from the jumps to the bushes should be in decent condition.
 One of the biggest things to look for as well is the water buckets that are out in the paddocks.
 If you happen to walk by one during your tour, look to see how clean the water is.
 Would you drink out of it?
 The water buckets out in the field are usually neglected.
 They need to stay clean to keep the horses healthy.
 Bacteria will quickly grow in the buckets if no one cleans them.
-The next thing you know, there are plants growing out of the water buckets.

 Does the barn have a good reputation?

 I always try to do a bit of research about the facility before I decide to ride there.
 It’s true, there’s no such thing as a perfect stable, but some have a better reputation than others.
 Talk to people who know about the barn or see if they have bad reviews online.
 When I take a tour of the facility for the first time, I don’t normally believe the staff when they say that their barn is a wonderful, non judgemental environment.
 There will always be conflict at a barn.
 So if they try to overexaggerate and make their facility more perfect than the rest, that’s usually a red flag.

 How are the horses?